axelvaindal/CSSUtils/README.md

 `<p class="txt-12p">12 pixel size text.</p>`

-You can use, txt- plus position to align the text in a desired position (this are bootstrap equialent for text-[position]).
+You can use, txt- plus position to align the text in a desired position (these are bootstrap equivalent for text-[position]).

 `<p class="txt-center">Text is centered.</p>`